glotzerlab/parsnip/_joss/paper.md

 # Statement of Need

 Materials scientists performing experimental and simulation research are fundamentally exploring many of the same research questions.
-However, the two parties benefit from specialized software tailored to the needs of research techniques.
+However, crystallographic software designed for experimental data often does not scale well to automated workflows --- a particularly significant problem in interdisciplinary research where the building blocks of crystal structures include atoms, macromolecules, and nanoparticles.
 While many excellent libraries provide high-level interfaces and strict class hierarchies for crystallographic data, the general nature of simulation science drives a need for array-formatted data with intuitive memory layouts that easily translate between simulation frameworks.
 This shift in design focus provides a simple, intuitive software